nteal/nteal.github.io/projects/_matchy/README.md

 ## Step 5 - Break
 **Step back and think about how far you've come!!** We are doing really hard stuff and if you've gotten here, you get it!
 This is awesome!
 It means you are well on your way to becoming a **pro web developer**.
 SWEET!

-# Part 3
-**Test and submit your work**

-Now you're done!
-Time to submit your great work to Greenlight to get that sweet, sweet green light.

-## Grade and submit
- 1. [ ] Open up a new `bash` terminal
- 2. [ ] Run the command `os test` in the bash terminal
-   - Select your class
-   - Select your Matchy
- 3. [ ] Make sure that you are passing all tests, or fix any failing tests
- 4. [ ] When all your tests pass, run the command `os submit`
-   - Select your class
-   - Select your Matchy
- 5. [ ] Check Greenlight to ensure your grade updated correctly
- 6. [ ] You're done!